Firestarter (The Prodigy song)

 "Firestarter" is a song by British electronic dance music band the Prodigy, released on 18 March 1996 by XL Recordings as the first single from their third album, The Fat of the Land (1997).
 It was co-written and produced by Liam Howlett and features vocals by Keith Flint.
 It also was the group's first number-one single on the UK Singles Chart, staying on top for three weeks, and their first big international hit, topping the charts in the Czech Republic, Finland, Hungary, and Norway.
-It peaked at number 30 on the U.S. Billboard Hot 100.
+In the United States, it peaked at number 30 on the Billboard Hot 100.
 The music video was directed by Walter Stern and filmed in the London Underground, in black-and-white.
 Melody Maker ranked the song number two in their list of "Singles of the Year" in 1996.
 24 years later, The Guardian ranked it number eight in their list of "The 100 Greatest UK No 1 Singles".